-These actors and actresses vary widely from high school dropouts to alumni of prestigious institutions.
+These performers and actresses come from a wide range of backgrounds, from high school dropouts to graduates of respected universities.

-With his parents’ support, the aspiring actor skipped the college applications and quietly pursued his career in San Diego, Calif., but later admitted to New York Magazine, “I lied to all my friends and told them I was going to UCSD… ’cause I felt it was unrealistic to be an actor.”
+In San Diego, California, the aspiring actor quietly pursued his career with the support of his parents, skipping college applications in the process.
+However, he later admitted to New York Magazine, “I lied to all my friends and told them I was going to UCSD… ’cause I felt it was unrealistic to be an actor.”

-Ahead of filming the first Thor movie, Hemsworth was aware that he was one of the only cast members who didn’t have a prestigious educational background, but never viewed this as a disadvantage.
+Hemsworth was one of the only cast members without a distinguished educational background when the first Thor movie was being filmed, but he never saw this as a disadvantage.

-Long before portraying the King of Wakanda, a.k.a.
-T’Challa/Black Panther, Chadwick Boseman had his sights set on writing and directing while earning his Bachelor of Fine Arts in Directing at Howard University in Washington, D.C.
-After attending a summer program at Oxford, Boseman studied at the Digital Film Academy and taught drama at New York City’s Schomburg Center, before moving to Los Angeles to become an actor.
+Chadwick Boseman had his sights set on writing and directing while obtaining his Bachelor of Fine Arts in Directing at Howard University in Washington, D.C., long before playing the King of Wakanda, a.k.a.
+T’Challa/Black Panther.
+After participating in a summer program at Oxford, Boseman went on to study at the Digital Film Academy and teach drama at the Schomburg Center in New York City before relocating to Los Angeles to pursue acting.